-Illustration by Sam Woolley The Lego lovers in your life probably aren't wanting for little plastic bricks.
-While adding to the pile is a quick and easy method for marking them off your gift list, why not show off your own creativity by thinking outside of the blocks?
+While buying a new Lego set for the brick obsessives in your life is a quick and easy method for marking them off your gift list, it sometimes lacks a personal touch.
+So why not show off your own creativity by thinking outside of the blocks?

-Here is a selection of Lego gifts selected to inspire builders to new heights, or at the least show them how much you appreciate the passion they possess for their pastime.
+Here’s a selection of Lego gifts that go beyond buying them more Lego, and will help to inspire these master builders to new heights – or, at the very least, show them how much you appreciate the passion they possess for little plastic bricks.

 As a builder who has Lego bits in at least fifteen different drawers around my home, this one is personal.
 Organisation is essential to a smooth Lego workflow.
 Being able to see a small drawer filled with red single circle studs is so much better than thinking you saw one in the one of a dozen junk drawers.
-While others may prefer something with a bit more visual flair, I love the utilitarian feel of Stack-On's line of stackable storage cabinets.
+While others may prefer something with a bit more visual flair, I love the utilitarian feel of these stackable storage cabinets.
 They make building even the most random nonsense feel like a delicate operation.
-(Amazon, $US15.97 ($22) as pictured, other sizes available)

-If you're looking for something that's officially Lego but decidedly different, Lego makes an entire line of office/school supplies, combining connectable brick elements with everyday items like gel pens, erasers, coloured pencils, buildable rulers and more.
+If you’re looking for something that’s officially Lego but decidedly different, Lego makes an entire line of office/school supplies, combining connectable brick elements with everyday items like erasers, coloured pencils, note pads and more.
 You can find all of those and a lot more over at Amazon.